loteoo/hyperstatic/src/pages/Home/home.md

 # This site is fast

-## Very very fast
+#### Very fast

-It's built using an experimental static site generator / layer on top of hyperapp.
+It's built using an experimental code splitting and navigation layer on top of hyperapp.

 It is meant to be deployed on static hosting services like Netlify or Github Pages, which are often free, efficient, highly scalable and a lot more.

-Pages are bundled separately and loaded asynchronously at the right time using a very smart `<Link>` component, but all share the same global state and Hyperapp instance.
+Pages are bundled individually and loaded asynchronously at the right time using a very smart `<Link>` component.
+They all still share the same global state and Hyperapp instance.

 Here are the pieces:

-# Pages
+## Pages
 Pages are hyperapp components (pure view functions) that receive the state.

 They are bundled in their own file using parcel's [dynamic imports](https://parceljs.org/code_splitting.html).